nextgis/docs_ngweb/source/layers.rst

 You can also add resource description and metadata on the corresponding tabs.

 Switch from "Resource" tab to "WFS service" tab, which is presented on :numref:`ngweb_admin_layers_create_wfs_service_url`.
 Add required layers to a list (see :numref:`ngweb_admin_layers_create_wfs_service_url`).
-For each layer you should set a unique key.
-By default the name of the layer is automatically copied, but make sure it doesn't include any special symbols, only letters and numbers.
+For each layer you should set default count of returned features.
+By default it's 1000.
+Leaving this field blank removes all restrictions so that all the features are returned.
+It may however lead to a higher server load and cause considerable delays while processing large amounts of data.

 .. figure:: _static/admin_layers_create_wfs_service_url_eng_2.png
    :name: ngweb_admin_layers_create_wfs_service_url